wp-plugins/wp-responsive-jquery-slider/readme.txt

 == Changelog ==

+= 1.3 =
+Added a pot file for language translation support.
+Added po/mo file for  Chinese (China - zh_CN) language translation.

 = 1.2 =
-Added a new feature to pause silder at hover.
+Added a new feature to pause slider at hover.

 = 1.1 =
 Added a new feature to show navigation panel at silder.